 - Highly profitable, low productivity

-- Farmers in Tanzania the demonstrated the highest profitability per pound, but this did not translate into higher incomes due to relatively low production volumes.
+- Farmers in Tanzania the demonstrated high profitability per pound, but this did not translate into higher incomes due to relatively low production volumes.

 - Paying a living wage